In this post we’re going to look at 5 SEO Writing Tips you should follow when creating content for your wordpress website.

 Use mainly shorter sentences (<20 words), shorter paragraphs (<150 words per paragraph) and break the text up with subheadings every 300-500 words.

-Many people will be browsing your article on their phone while they do something else.
-They should be able to get the gist or the article by reading the first paragraph, and scanning the headings of each section.
+Many people will be browsing your article on their phones while they do something else.
+They should be able to get the gist of the article by reading the first paragraph and scanning the headings of each section.

 Use your keywords and synonyms in your headings and subheadings.
 Here’s an example of how you might structure a post about our wonderful friend, the Llama:

 - Why we think llamas are the best (H2)